jmckind/docker-rethinkdb/README.md

 # docker-rethinkdb

-Docker image for RethinkDB based on Alpine.
+Dockerfile for docker RethinkDB image based on Alpine.

 ## License

-JIRA Operator is under Apache 2.0 license.
+docker-rethinkdb is released under the MIT license.
 See the [LICENSE][license_file] file for details.

 [license_file]:./LICENSE